I. General CRF MkII Questions

 Q. I believe the rating on a competitor’s yacht is wrong.
 How can I confirm if the rating is accurate?

-A. For 2018, ratings for all yachts will be different than the previous CRF rating, and in some instances relative to past comparable yachts, ratings may vary a great deal.
-Additional variables have been used in calculating the CRF MkII, plus all subjective measurements have been eliminated so ratings may not be comparable to past years.
-It is also possible that an error in data input has been made.
-File an inquiry (Click DATA INQUIRY tab above).
-CRF handicappers will review, and if there is an error, they will notify the yacht owner of the error and any resulting change in rating.
+A. File an inquiry (Click DATA INQUIRY tab above).
+CRF handicappers will review both the declared input data and the calculated outputs.
+If an error is found, they will notify the yacht owner of the error and any resulting change in rating.
 If the measurement in question needs verification from an independent outside source, a measurer will be hired at the expense of the appealing party.

 Q. I’d like to compare my yacht’s measurements and ratings with other yachts.
 How do I do that?